 "An eyewitness to the shootings said Thornton had disrupted City Council meetings frequently in the past.

 "He would make inappropriate noises, heehawing like a donkey.
 He would make derogatory comments towards the director of public works, the city attorney and the mayor," Alan Hopefl said Friday.
-"None of it seemed to make any sense as far as him trying to make a point, as far as why he was really there and what his major complaints were."
+"None of it seemed to make any sense as far as him trying to make a point, as far as why he was really there and what his major complaints were."and

 "In his lawsuit (against the City for after he was arrested twice for disorderly conduct for speaking about his alleged harassment by city officials instead of specific topics during public comments at two City Council meetings in 2006), Thornton said his First Amendment rights had been violated.
 But in a January 28 ruling, U.S. District Judge Catherine Perry said that the public-comment portion of a meeting could be reserved for certain groups and topics of discussion."